hootalex/homesick/README.md

 Shows where people are feeling homesick on Twitter. http://hootalex.gihtub.io/homesicktwitter.

- * Searches Twitter for tweets containing "Homesick"
+ * Searches Twitter for tweets containing "homesick"
  * Checks user's set location
  * Only displays loacations containing a ","
  * See last several or so locations